acoli-repo/corpus-tools/src/TT-CQP.md

 ### SQL mode

 For ranges (mostly for texts), TT-CQP also support a simple version of SQL (using --mode=sql).
-This mode will only look at ranges, and ignore corpus positions entirely.
+This mode will only look at ranges, and ignore corpus positions entirely, treating the metadata as if it were a (relational) database.
 To select the year and title of all Portuguese texts written after 1600, you can use:

 ```
 SELECT year, title FROM text WHERE lang="PT" && year > 1600;